 [IMAGE]

-Lichen pine forest (zonobiome VIII), a taiga with a dense carpet of shrub lichens (Cetraria, Cladonia, Alectoria etc.) in the herb layer near Begna-Stormyrhaugen, eastern Norway (Photo: E. Fischer)
+Lichen pine forest (zonobiome VIII), a taiga with a dense carpet of fruticose (mini-shrub like) lichens (Cetraria, Cladonia, Alectoria etc.) in the herb layer near Begna-Stormyrhaugen, E Norway (photo: E. Fischer)

 1 Climate and soils

-The actual boreal zone (► Fig. J-49), zonobiome VIII, begins where the climate becomes too unfavourable for the hardwood hardwood species, i.e. where the summers become too short and the winters too long.
-It can be recognized in the climate diagram by the fact that the duration of time with daily means above 10 °C falls below 120 days and the cold season lasts more than six months (◘ Fig. K-1).
+The actual boreal zone (► Fig. J-49), Zonobiome VIII, begins where the climate becomes too unfavourable for the hardwood-deciduous species, i.e. where the summers become too short and the winters too long.
+It can be recognised in the climate diagram by the fact that the duration of time with daily means above 10 °C falls below 120 days and the cold season lasts more than six months (◘ Fig. K-1).
 This zone is identified on the map of ecoclimates (► Fig. A-50) as a cold-temperate region with 3-4 thermal months of vegetation and is divided into four categories according to humidity levels despite the uniform vegetation cover.
-The northern boundary of the boreal zone against the Arctic is where about only 30 days with daily means above 10 °C and a cold season of eight months are typical for the climate.
+The N boundary of the boreal zone against the Arctic is where about only 30 days with daily means above 10 °C and a cold season of eight months are typical for the climate.

 However, with the wide extension of this zone, one cannot speak of a uniform climate, but one must distinguish a more cold-oceanic climate with a relatively low amplitude of temperatures and a cold-continental one, where in extreme cases the range between the temperature maximum (+30 °C) and minimum (-70 °C) can reach 100 K. Likewise, the temperature ratios change from N to S.